bigchaindb/coalaip-http-api/README.md

 ## Should I expose this server to the internet?

 NO!
 Think of this library more like a shell-command.
-The flask server should at least be run behind a reverse-proxy like nginx, so that it's interface is NOT exposed to the world wide web.
+The flask server should at least be run behind a reverse-proxy like nginx, so that its interface is NOT exposed to the world wide web.